wiseprobe/wiseprobe.github.io/_drafts/resume-parsing.md

 ## STEP 5: Parse a Resume

-Finally, we will insert the text of the resume into the prompt and send it to the LLM.
+Finally, we will insert the text of the resume into the prompt and send it to the LLM to extract the information we want.

 ```python
 output = llm.prompt(prompt.replace('---RESUMETXT---', resume_text))